KP-Kepra/HCI-Diary/index.md

 <img src="./part3-1.png" width="30%">
 <img src="./part3-2.png" width="30%">
 <img src="./part3-3.png" width="30%">
+> Messy components in mobile view.
+Implemented before moving on to Quasar

 The major problem I was facing was how incompatible the early implementation was when I opened it from a mobile phone.
 The blog page (screen 4) was so cluttered an very unreadable.